MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/clusterawareupdating/Invoke-CauScan.md

 ### -CauPluginArguments

-Specifies a set of name=value pairs for each updating plug-in to use.
+Specifies a set of name=value pairs, as arguments, for each updating plug-in to use.

-For instance, to specify a **Domain** argument for one plug-in:
+For instance, to specify a Domain argument for one plug-in:

 - `@{Domain=Domain.local}`

 You can specify multiple pairs in a set separated with semicolons.
 For instance:

+- `@{name1=value1;name2=value2;name3=value3}`

-- `@{name1=value1;name2=value2;name3=value3}` These name=value pairs must be meaningful to the **CauPluginName** parameter that you specify.
-If you specify arguments for more than one plug-in, provide the sets of name=value pairs in the order that you pass values into the **CauPluginName** parameter, separated by commas.
+These name=value pairs must be meaningful to the **CauPluginName** parameter that you specify.
+If you specify arguments for more than one plug-in, provide the sets of name=value pairs in the order that you pass values in **CauPluginName**, separated by commas.
 For instance:

 - `@{name1=value1;name2=value2;name3=value3},@{name4=value4;name5=value5}`

 For the default **Microsoft.WindowsUpdatePlugin** plug-in, no arguments are needed.
 The following arguments are optional:

 - **'IncludeRecommendedUpdates'='\<Value\>'**: Boolean value to indicate that recommended updates will be applied in addition to important updates on each node.
 If not specified, the default value